Compliance & Policy

 If the election process is not already underway in your area, it will be very soon.

-Employers seeking to minimize election-related confusion and disruption should be proactive in coordinating absences, communicating plans, and ensuring that disruptions in workflow and productivity are kept to an absolute minimum.
+Employers seeking to minimize election-related confusion and impacts should be proactive in coordinating absences, communicating plans, and ensuring that disruptions in workflow and productivity are kept to an absolute minimum.

 For the next 5 weeks, uncertainty about the outcome of the elections is an unfortunate inevitability, but there is no need for or benefit from uncertainty about how your organization will manage employees as they exercise their voting rights.